Ecclesiastes 8:11

 Quick Summary

 Ecclesiastes 8:11 is a verse from the book of Ecclesiastes in the Old Testament.
+The KJV reads: "Because sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in t..."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Ecclesiastes 8:11